mocklis/mocklis.docs/source/reference/index.rst

 steps (`Gate`, `Join`, and to some extent `If`) appear before the more mundane ones (`Return` and `Stored` spring to mind).

-The idea behind a `Gate` is that it will complete a task, when the step is called.
-The task can then be used to drive other things happening in the step, effectively forcing a strict ordering.
+The idea behind a `Gate` is that it will complete a Task (as in the TPL), when the step is called.
+The Task can then be used to drive other things happening in the step, effectively forcing a strict ordering.

 *Syntax very experimental - only exists for `Method` mocks currently - might be killed off altogether...*